handbook for the base schools of students.

 This section provides a summary for Principals and other key staff of the expectations and requirements of students studying a subject through CHES and the roles and responsibilities of CHES, universities and base schools.

-The handbook attached includes detailed information on CHES arrangements for base schools.
+The handbook attached includes detailed information on CHES arrangements for base schools (updated for 2024).

 Students undertaking a VCE study at CHES